zephyrproject-rtos/zephyr/doc/collaboration/collaboration_patches.rst

 Welcome to open source software development.
-Whether you are an experienced developer within a corporate environment, a beginner trying out something new or someone in between, we thank you for your interest in the development of Tiny Mountain.
+Whether you are an experienced developer within a corporate environment, a beginner trying out something new or someone in between, we thank you for your interest in the development of the |project|.

 Before you begin we suggest you read the `Patch Philosophy`_.